romanrzes/mentorship-program/README.md

 * OpenVPN server
 * CA server

 WARNING!
 This repo doesn't include an information how to [install and configure OpenVPN and CA servers](https://www.digitalocean.com/community/tutorials/how-to-set-up-an-openvpn-server-on-ubuntu-18-04-ru).
-Your servers are supposed to be installed on the Ubuntu OS ( or any other debian based ditros ).
+Your servers are supposed to be installed on the Ubuntu OS ( or any other debian based distros ).

 ## Topology diagram